 Can Implants Go in When My Tooth Comes Out?

-Dr. Peterson wants the best possible scenario for you and your new implant in order to heal properly.
 Implants can be placed on the same day that the tooth is removed if certain criteria are met, but if those criteria are not met it will be placed later after minor healing in that area once the tooth is removed.
 Implants can also be fitted for temporary teeth immediately after placement.
 While this is not right for everyone, this may be a good option for you.
-Dr. Kent Howell, Dr. Jon Peterson, or Dr. Nate Farley can discuss the differences between these options with you.

 Similar healing times and procedures are maintained when restoring teeth with an implant bridge as they are with single implant teeth.
 Implant bridges can be utilized for larger spaces of missing teeth and can look very nice and natural.
 Prosthodontists can replace an entire mouth of teeth with multiple implant bridges.
-Heavy planning is needed along with high levels of communication between the prosthodontist and periodontist.
-Our doctors have the pleasure of working with each other under the same roof!
+Heavy planning is needed along with high levels of communication………our doctors have the pleasure of working with each other under the same roof!

 Single Implant Teeth